01 of 07

 Interesting Facts about Mission Santa Clara

 Mission Santa Clara is the only Spanish mission that is now located on a university campus.
 It has rung its bells every evening at 8:30 p.m. for more than 200 years.
-Mission Santa Clara was named after St. Francis of Assisi's childhood friend and the first one in California that honored a woman.
+Mission Santa Clara was named after St. Francis of Assisi's childhood friend.
+It was the first one in California that honored a woman.

 Where Is Mission Santa Clara Located?

 Mission Santa Clara is at 500 El Camino Real (on the Santa Clara University campus.
-You can get the address, hours, and directions at the Mission Santa Clara Website.Continue to 2 of 8 below.
+You can get the hours and directions at the Mission Santa Clara Website.Continue to 2 of 7 below.

 History of Mission Santa Clara: 1769 to Present Day

-In 1769, the Portola Expedition visited the Santa Clara Valley.
-They found a grassy plain covered with oaks and with lots of marshy creeks and rivers.
-At that time the area was called Llano de los Robles, or Plain of the Oaks.
+Europeans first visited the Santa Clara Valley in 1769.
+They found a grassy plain covered with oaks and with lots of marshy land, creeks, and rivers.
+The called area Llano de los Robles, or Plain of the Oaks.

 Early Years of Mission Santa Clara de Asis